brunoroque06/brunoroque06.github.io/resume.typ

     country: "Scotland",
     start: datetime(year: 2017, month: 4, day: 1),
     end: datetime(year: 2017, month: 8, day: 1),
     desc: "Built a desktop application to automate the planning of neighbors in cellular networks.
 Improved the drop call rate in northern areas of the UK by 30%.
-Tech: C#, WPF, MS SQL.".trim( regex(" Tech:(.*)"),
+Tech: .NET (C#), WPF, MS SQL.".trim( regex(" Tech:(.*)"),
     ),
   ),